Davi Schuindt

-Davi Duarte Schuindt (born 26 April 2004), known as Davi Schuindt or just Davi, is a Brazilian professional footballer who plays as a centre-back for Fluminense.
+Davi Duarte Schuindt (born 26 April 2004), known as Davi Schuindt or just Davi, is a Brazilian professional footballer who plays as a centre-back for Liga Portugal 2 club AVS.

 Career

 Born in Cabo Frio, Rio de Janeiro, Davi joined Fluminense's youth sides in 2013.
 On 22 February 2022, he renewed his contract with the club until 2025.

 Davi made his senior debut on 12 January 2025, starting in a 0–0 Campeonato Carioca home draw against Sampaio Corrêa-RJ.
 On 7 April, he further extended his link until December 2026.

 Davi made his Série A debut on 9 August 2025, playing the full 90 minutes in a 3–3 away draw against Bahia, as Thiago Silva and Ignácio were out injured.